-Note: This precedence differs from the ordering for the configuration server, which is static, DHCP, then Mitel Redirection and Configuration Service.
+NOTE: This precedence differs from the ordering for the configuration server, which is static, DHCP, then Mitel Redirection and Configuration Service.

-The Mitel Redirection and Configuration Service server URL is pre-configured in the factory default settings for MiVoice 53xx IP Phones.
+The Mitel Redirection and Configuration Service server URL is pre-configured in the factor default settings for MiVoice 53xx IP Phones.

 See the Redirection and Configuration Service (RCS) User Guide for details.
-This guide is available on Mitel OnLine, on the MiCloud page.
+This guide is available at Mitel Connect > eDocs > MiCloud.